 Cornstarch can be mixed into cool or room temperature liquids and then heated to cause a thickening action.
 Cornstarch is often preferred to flour as a thickener because the resulting gel is transparent, rather than opaque.
 Cornstarch is also relatively flavorless compared to flour and provides roughly two times the thickening power.
 It can be substituted at half the volume of flour in any recipe that calls for flour as a thickening agent.

 Cornstarch can also be used to coat fruit in pies, tarts, and other desserts before baking.
 The thin layer of cornstarch mixes with the fruits' juices and then thickens as it bakes.
 This prevents pies and other desserts from having a watery or runny texture.

 Cornstarch is also used as an anti-caking agent.
 Shredded cheese is often coated with a thin dusting of cornstarch to prevent it from clumping in the package.
 The cornstarch will also help absorb moisture from condensation and prevent a slimy texture from developing.
 A small amount of cornstarch is often mixed with powdered sugar for the same purpose.

 How Does Cornstarch Thicken?

 Cornstarch is comprised of long chains of starch molecules, which when heated in the presence of moisture, will unravel and swell.
 This swelling action, or gelatinization, is what causes the thickening to occur.

 Tips for Using Cornstarch

 Cornstarch should not be added straight into a hot liquid as this can cause it to clump and form lumps.
-Cornstarch should first be mixed into a room temperature or slightly cool liquid to form a slurry, and then stirred into the hot liquid.
+Cornstarch should first be mixed in at room temperature or slightly cool liquid to form a slurry, and then stirred into the hot liquid.
 This will allow for even distribution of the cornstarch molecules before they have a chance to swell and gelatinize.

 How to Store Cornstarch